 Situated on the northern border of Borivali National Park, this sanctuary acts as a corridor between the park and the Tansa Wildlife Sanctuary.
 With a healthy mix of dense and light forested trails, this natural reserve is the perfect place for hiking, trail walking and bird-watching.
 Explore Tungareshwar in monsoon for the best experience of lush greenery and spot exclusive birds like the Rufous Treepie, Yellow-eyed Babbler, Crested Serpent Eagle, Brown-headed Barbet and more.

 For a weekend day trip or a refreshing change from the hustle bustle of the city, drive down to Yeoor Hills in Thane- on another edge of the Borivali National Park.
 If you thought there can’t be extraordinary trees in this concrete jungle, then, the Yeoor Hills will prove you wrong with its clusters of bamboo, boar, apple, mango, red pine, amla, black currant, tamarind, turmeric, lotus, jackfruit almond and more such species of plants.

-Next time, when you need a green therapy, hit one of these places to soothe your eyes and bask in the freshness of nature.
+Next time, when you need a green therapy, rent a car in Mumbai, drive to one of these places to soothe your eyes and bask in the freshness of nature.